 For these files, a Data tab is available in the lower left corner of text editor.
 In the Data tab, you can edit the data in data editor.
 For full information about data editor, refer to Data Editor Dialog.

 The data editor is available if the following conditions are satisfied:

 The bundled Database Tools and SQL plugin is enabled.
-For more information, see Plugins.
+For more information, refer to Plugins.

-The filename extension is associated with the text filetype.
-For more information, see Creating and registering file types.
+The filename extension is associated with the text file type.
+For more information, refer to File types.

 Click the column header to toggle between sorting directions: ascending, descending, and initial unsorted state.

 The column sorting is not stacked by default.
 It means that if you click a column name to sort data by, the sorting based on other columns will be cleared.
 If you prefer to use the stacked sorting, click a column name while pressing Alt.

 Indicates that the data is not sorted in this column.
 The initial state of the sorting marker.

 The data is sorted in the ascending order.